Ninja Senshi Tobikage: Plot

-It is the 23rd century and the earthlings have colonized Mars and the Moon.
+It is the 23rd century and Earth have colonized Mars and the Moon.
 Much like the legendary convicts in Australia during the 18th and 19th century, the settlers of Mars consist mostly of convicts from Earth.
 The Martian colony is run by a dictatorial Commander Hazzard Pascha, who tests every settler on whether they should serve in the military or become a laborer.

 Joe Maya is a 16-year-old who lives on Mars and dreams of returning to Earth.
 He has two friends: Mike Coil and Jenny Ai.
 When escaping from the Martian military police, Joe and Mike stumble upon a crashed spaceship, the Xenos 5, being attacked by huge robots.
-In his attempt to escape chasing robots, Joe gets into the spaceship where he encounters three human-looking aliens: the beautiful Princess Romina, her willowy attendant Jade, and a young General Icelander.
+In his attempt to escape chasing robots, Joe gets into the spaceship where he encounters three human-looking aliens: the beautiful Princess Rowena, her willowy attendant Jade, and a young General Icelander.
 A robot locates them and the three aliens hide, leaving Joe to fend for himself.
 Joe tries hiding in a pile of glowing metal, which turns out to be a ninja robot named Black Lion.
 The battle leads outside the ship where a mysterious ninja robot Cybertron suddenly appears when the Black Lion struggles.
 It wipes out several enemy robots before merging with Joe's robot, transforming into a mechanical lion that destroys the remaining attackers.

 After the attack, Joe, Mike, and Jenny are forcibly taken to the alien spaceship.
 It transpires that the aliens are from the planet Ladorio (also romanized as "Radorio") in a distant galaxy (Andromeda, also "Black Star Galaxy" in the English version), and are at war with the Zaboom army who captured their planet.
 They came to the Milky Way seeking ninjas who could operate their three ninja robots.
 Joe, Mike, and Jenny agree to help them for a variety of reasons.
 Along the way, as they fend off the constant attacks by the Zaboom army and their allies, they make new friends and enemies, while Cybertron looms mysteriously in the background.